 FTA guidelines for useful life benchmarks for revenue vehicles are set at 12 years for articulated bus and bus, 10 years for minibus, 7 years for cutaway bus, 4 years for minivan, and 13 for trolleybus.

 Each RTA sets a target for each type of its revenue vehicles that indicates the proportion of those vehicles that may be at or beyond their useful life benchmark.
 For example, an agency that operates both buses and vans in revenue service may have different targets for proportion of buses and vans that may be at or above the applicable useful life benchmarks.
-Of the 15 reporting RTAs, six have met all of the revenue vehicle targets relative to useful life benchmarks.
+Of the 15 reporting RTAs, five (BAT, BRTA, CCRTA, MWRTA, NRTA) met all revenue vehicle targets relative to useful life benchmarks.

 The RTAs that did not meet their revenue vehicle targets:

-- Montachusett Regional Transit Authority (MART) met its targets for buses and cutaway buses but failed to meet its targets for vans (22.22% target, 41.67% performance).
+- Montachusett Regional Transit Authority (MART) met its targets for cutaway buses and vans but failed to meet its targets for buses (15% target, 23% performance).

 Percent of service (non-revenue) vehicles that have met or exceeded their useful life benchmark